Greta Thunberg named Time Person of the Year | DW | 11.12.2019

 The young climate activist has been recognized as the magazine's annual Person of the Year.
-The 16-year-old has ripped in world leaders for the lack of action in the face of a climate crisis.
+The 16-year-old has torn into world leaders for the lack of action in the face of a climate crisis.

 Teenage climate activist Greta Thunberg was named Time magazine's Person of the Year on Wednesday.